growing in a crack

 or retire into a rocking chair,

-or deflower a hundred dandelions.
+or deflower a thousand dandelions.

-I might just join them someday.
+to join them someday.

 Maybe I’ll see my sister there.

-Maybe she’ll bring me a clover.
+Maybe she’ll bring me a flower.